Carlos-Sotop/patterns-of-reality/essays/governance.md

-Polybius wrote about the different cycles inherent in politics, he called the evolution of these cycles, anacyclosis.
+Polybius wrote about the different cycles inherent in politics.
+He called the evolution of these cycles anacyclosis.

-He described them as systems that initially arised in virtue to solve a current problem in society, but the same origin of such systems contained the seed of it's own destruction.
+He described them as systems that initially arose in virtue to solve a current problem in society, but the same origin of such systems contained the seed of their own destruction.

 He proposed six stages, cycling between good and bad forms of government:
 1) Monarchy (rule by one, just)